Frequently Asked Questions

 We hope this resolves your most burning questions, and maybe even provides answer to questions you didn't even know to ask!
 But, if you can't find the answer to your question here or somewhere else on our web site, feel free to email us at email@example.com and we will do our best to provide an answer.

 Flower Garden Banks National Marine Sanctuary was designated January 17, 1992.
 Stetson Bank was added to the sanctuary in 1996.
+An additional 14 banks were added to the sanctuary in 2021.
 For more information about events leading up to designation, visit our History page.

 Both researchers and recreational divers were influential in efforts to have the sanctuary designated.
 For more information about events leading up to designation, visit our History page.

-Flower Garden Banks National Marine Sanctuary is located in the northwestern Gulf of Mexico and consists of three separate areas: East Flower Garden Bank, West Flower Garden Bank and Stetson Bank.
+Flower Garden Banks National Marine Sanctuary is located in the northwestern Gulf of Mexico and consists of 17 banks, enclosed within 19 separate boundaries: 28 Fathom Bank, Alderdice Bank, Bouma Bank, Bright Bank, East Flower Garden Bank, Elvers Bank, Geyer Bank, Horseshoe Bank, MacNeil Bank, McGrail Bank, Parker Bank, Rankin Bank, Rezak Bank, Sidner Bank, Sonnier Bank, Stetson Bank, and West Flower Garden Bank.

-The total area of the sanctuary is about 56 square miles (almost 36,000 acres), divided between three distinct areas.
+The total area of the sanctuary is about 160 square miles (414 sq km), divided between 19 distinct areas.

-East and West Flower Garden Banks are known for their large boulder corals, primarily brain and star corals, which cover about 50% of the available surface area on the reef cap.
+East and West Flower Garden Banks are known for their large boulder-like, brain and star corals, which cover about 52% of the available surface area on the reef cap.
 In and around the reef you will see many of the same reef fishes common to more familiar Caribbean dive sites, but not quite as much variety.
 If you are fortunate, you may also see some of the larger residents such as manta rays, sea turtles and whale sharks, to name a few.

-At Stetson Bank, you will see upthrust ridges of rock covered in corals, algae and sponges.
+At Stetson Bank, you will see upthrusted ridges of rock covered in mostly in algae and sponges, with a few corals scattered about.
+This is what's known as a coral community rather than a coral reef.
 In many ways, this makes it easier to see the variety of reef fishes and invertebrates that call the northwestern Gulf of Mexico home.
 By looking in all the nooks and crannies you will certainly find eels, urchins, shrimp, lobsters and shellfish.
 Large spotted eagle rays are known to frequent the outer edges of this area, as well.

 The simple answer to this question is, "You need a boat!"
-There are several commercial dive and fishing charter operators that take people out to Flower Garden Banks National Marine Sanctuary and the surrounding oil and gas platforms.
+There are several commercial charter operators that take people out to Flower Garden Banks National Marine Sanctuary and the surrounding oil and gas platforms.
 Alphabetical listings are available on our Dive Charters and Fishing Charters pages.
+The sanctuary does not provide trips to the reefs.

 You may also choose to head out to the sanctuary in a private boat.
 If this is the case, be sure to look at the Visiting Your Sanctuary section of our website to help you plan for your trip.

-No. Anchoring is prohibited in the sanctuary.
-In addition, the sanctuary was designated as an international "No Anchoring Area" by the International Maritime Organization in 2001.
-However, vessels of 100 feet or less in length may tie up to mooring buoys within the sanctuary on a first come, first served basis.
+No. Anchoring is prohibited in all parts of the sanctuary.
+However, vessels of 100 feet (30 m) in length or less may tie up to mooring buoys within the sanctuary on a first come, first served basis.

 All other fishing within sanctuary boundaries, including spear fishing, is strictly prohibited.
 For more information on fishing regulations, visit our sanctuary Regulations page.

 Yes.
 Snorkeling is an acceptable recreational activity in Flower Garden Banks National Marine Sanctuary.
-Keep in mind, however, that the reef cap starts at 55 feet and goes deeper, so you probably won't be able to see much detail of the reef from the surface of the water.
-What you may get a good look at are barracuda, jacks, chubs, sea turtles, manta rays and maybe even a whale shark.
+Keep in mind, however, that the reefs starts at least 56 feet underwater, so you probably won't be able to see much detail of the reef from the surface.
+What you may get a good look at are barracuda, jacks, chubs, sea turtles, manta rays and maybe even a whale shark, if they swim close enough to the surface.
 An occasional clump of sargassum may also provide some interesting viewing if you look closely.

 Please remember not to harass any of the animals, just look and enjoy!
 For more information on suitable snorkeling behavior, visit our Reef Etiquette page.